-Behind every jumper we create, there are a host of grandmasters who have decades honing their skills and craft - and it begins with these farmers like Raymond and their flock.
+Behind every jumper we create, there are a host of grandmasters who have a lifetime of experience honing their skills and craft - and it begins with these farmers like Raymond and their flock.

 This particular wool draws on the rich resource of scouring, dyeing and spinning expertise in the heartland of wool, the north of England.